rodrigo-brito/co-change-analysis/README.md

 # co-change-analysis
-Extract and analysis co-changes in Java projects
+Extract and analysis co-changes in Go projects

 ### Installation and usage
 1. Install [python3](#), [virtualenv](#) and [git](#).